-Lewis and Tompkins is a Washington, D.C. injury law firm that offers legal counsel to those who have been injured in accidents due to no fault of their own.
+Lewis & Tompkins is a Washington, D.C., injury law firm that offers legal counsel to those who have been injured in accidents due to no fault of their own.
 One important aspect of our practice is defending bicyclists who have been hit and injured by cars.
-If you or a loved one has been injured in a bicycle accident in D.C., Maryland or Virginia, contact the bicycle accident attorneys at Lewis and Tompkins today.
+If you or a loved one has been injured in a bicycle accident in D.C., Maryland or Virginia, contact the bicycle accident attorneys at Lewis & Tompkins today.

 People ride bicycles for many reasons.
 Some ride to stay in shape, some ride because it’s cheaper than a car, some ride because they live in an area where owning a bike is more practical than owning a car, and some ride because they view it as an environmentally friendly way to get from point A to point B.

 All of these are fine reasons to ride a bike, but what a bike cannot offer you is protection.
 Bear in mind that your average automobile has seat belts, airbags, sensor devices, anti-lock brakes, while a bicyclist has none of those things.
 While the required helmet is certainly protection against taking a spill on the pavement, it doesn’t do much good when the cyclist is hit by a car weighing several thousand pounds and moving at fifty miles an hour.
 And since most D.C.-area bicyclists share the road with cars, and indeed have to follow the same traffic rules as cars, bicycle accidents are more than likely.

 Cyclists are legally allowed to ride on any road that is not a freeway.
 They can ride in the right lane, preferably off to the right or on the shoulder of the road if there is one.
 Bicycle riders are also legally allowed to move over to the next lane to pass slower cars if necessary.